sungsoo-ahn/2025/_posts/2025-04-28-llm-knowledge-distil.md

 As previously discussed, source/input $x$, output $\hat{y}$ and target $y$ are all sentences.
 During finetuning and knowledge distillation, the gradients can be applied to the general sentence, or the separated tokens.
 Here we denote $y=\\{y_t\\}_{t=1}^T$ where $y_t$ refers to the token at position $t$, and $T$ refers to the length of the sentence, i.e. number of tokens in $y$.

-{% include figure.html path="assets/img/2025-04-28-llm-knowledge-distil/token-sequence-level.png" class="img-fluid" width="" caption="Figure 1" %}
+{% include figure.html path="assets/img/2025-04-28-llm-knowledge-distil/token-sequence-level.png" class="img-fluid" width="" %}

 <div class="caption">
     Figure 3.
 Illustration of token level knowledge distillation and sequence level knowledge distillation.